7 Practical Reasons to Use Cork Fabric Products over Leather

 Unlike leather, which is quite high density and heavy, cork products are very light and easy to carry.
 This is easily explained by the composition of cork: 50% cell walls and 50% air.

 After reading those 7 benefits of cork fabric... we'd say no one does.

 With the array of possible substitutes that is available to us, there is no reason to use a fabric that is as damaging to the environment, animals, and humans as leather.

 With cork fabric, you get the same final result, without the nasty consequences of using the real thing.

-If you have any question about what we like to call “nature’s leather”, you can always shoot us a message.
-We will be more than happy to get you on board in the world of sustainable fashion!
+If you have any questions about what we like to call "nature's leather", you can always shoot us a message.
+We will be more than happy to get you onboard in the world of sustainable fashion!